luanadplr/luanadplr/README.md

 ## Olá 👋
-* 👩‍💻 Desenvolvedora front-end júnior no ínicio da jornada.
+* 👩‍💻 Desenvolvedora front-end júnior no início da jornada.
-*  🎨 Designer gráfico formada.
+*  🎨 Designer gráfico por formação.

 <!--
 **luanadplr/luanadplr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.